 The best way to get your study habits back on track is to create a learning space where you can escape from the daily grind and distractions.

-As I suggested in the 60-second hacks to stay focused on learning, for your virtual world, the best approach is to create a virtual desktop, and move over all that’s related to your language learning.
+The best approach is to create a virtual desktop, and move over all that’s related to your language learning.
 Anki, dictionary apps, PDFs—they all should be in a place of their own.

 In the real world, things can be a little bit more complicated.
-If you have a large house or apartment, I recommend to go as far as to dedicate an entire room you don't normally use too much to language learning.
+If you have a large house or apartment, I recommend to go as far as to dedicate an entire room you don’t normally use to language learning.
 This will instantly put you in study mode when you enter it, and give you ample space to store everything you might need.

 If you live in a studio, try to reserve a small table, or at least an armchair for your learning, or better yet, find a cozy neighbourhood cafe.
 There’s ample research that moving away from where you sleep is beneficial for work and study, and this will also remove the need for artificial background noise.